Enna: Classical mythology

 Both Ceres and Persephone were worshipped in Enna.
 Cicero said that the temple of Ceres was of such great antiquity and sanctity that Sicilians went there filled with religious awe.
 Verres looted from it a bronze image of the deity, the most ancient as well as the most venerated in Sicily.
 No remains of this temple are now visible.
-Standing on the brink of the brink of the precipice, it fell with a great rockfall from the edge of the cliff.
+Standing on the brink of the precipice, it fell with a great rockfall from the edge of the cliff.
 Other remnants of classical antiquity were likely destroyed by the Saracens, who erected the castle and several other of the most prominent buildings of the modern city.